Things to Do in Dunedin & The Otago Peninsula

-For food-lovers, take a tour of the Cadbury World, the chocolate factory that produces more than 75% of New Zealand's chocolate.
-If you don't have too much of a sweet tooth, check out Speights Brewery, a city landmark that offers daily tours and tastings for those over 18.
+For food-lovers, take a tour of Cadbury World, and sample the famous milk chocolate as it journeys from cocoa bean to chocolate bar.
+If you don't have much of a sweet tooth, check out Speights Brewery, a city landmark that offers daily tours and tastings for those over 18.
 The city center, known as the Octagon, is bustling with shops and restaurants, and is always a lively place to visit.

 For nature lovers, the Royal Albatross Centre, Dunedin Botanical Gardens, Orokunui EcoSanctuary, and Penguin Place are must-sees.
 Also visit the Otago Peninsula for stunning sea views, as well as the beautiful Tunnel Beach.